 - We do not recommend getting the fastest processors available as they tend to be extremely expensive for modest gain.
 When choosing a faster processor pushes the price of the system higher than it would be to buy a second lower speed computer, you know you have gone too far.
 Choose from the faster family of processors, just not the top processors in the family.

-- Solid state hard drives make a dramatic performance difference for file input/output but are still rather expensive and small.
-They are very nice addition if you can afford it, particularly if you perform analysis on a laptop.
+- Solid state hard drives make a dramatic performance difference for file input/output.
+They are very nice addition, particularly if you perform analysis on a laptop.

 - We do not recommend analyzing data stored on a network drive; performance is usually poor as most network disks do not compete well with local disk performance.
 We recommend analyzing data on directly attached storage, then offloading the final results to network storage for backup.